hpatches/hpatches-benchmark/README.md

 * Run all the tasks `./bin/hb_run.sh MCRPATH pack DESCNAME`.
 This also checks the validity of your descriptors.
 * Send the archive `./DESCNAME_results.zip` to the [submission folder](https://www.dropbox.com/request/2MJm7vV15XJnl1RzuCzl).

-To see details how to use the command line interface, see the [Command Line Interface](#Command line interface).
+To see details of how to use the command line interface, see the [Command Line Interface](#Command line interface).

 Additionally you can also experiment with the MATLAB code directly, using the provided interface to compute your own descriptors.